Robert Austin Markus: Career

-With his friend McCabe, Márkus left Manchester for Oxford in 1950, where he joined the Dominican Order at Blackfriars, Oxford.
+With his friend McCabe, Markus left Manchester for Oxford in 1950, where he joined the Dominican Order at Blackfriars, Oxford.
 It was at this time where he changed his name to Robert Austin Markus.
 Forbidden by his novice master from reading philosophy during his first year at Blackfriars, Markus was encouraged to read the scriptural commentaries of Augustine.
 The study of Augustine would later become central to his scholarly work.

 In 1954, Markus left Blackfriars for Birmingham, where he found work as a librarian.
 In 1955, Markus moved to Liverpool, where he worked at the university library under the librarian and scholar Kenneth Povey.
 Povey encouraged Markus to continue his research and from 1958, Markus was lecturer, and later senior lecturer and reader, in the department of medieval history at the University of Liverpool.
 At the time the department was headed by Christopher N. L. Brooke.
 At the time Markus lectured on a number of subjects, including Bede, and on ancient and medieval political thought.
 By 1960, Markus had become greatly interested in Pope Gregory I, and was offered to supervise a Special Subject on him.
 Among the early students to follow Markus' special subject on Gregory the Great was Ian Kershaw.

 In the 1960s, Markus befriended fellow historian Peter Brown, with whom he established a close friendship.
 Along with Brown, Markus played a decisive role in establishing Late Antiquity as a distinct period in European history.
 His reading of William Frend The Donatist Church greatly influenced him.
 While Frend argued that the Donatists represented the aspirations of the Berbers of North Africa, Markus agreed with Brown that they rather represented the pre-Constantian uncentralised traditions of the African Church.
 In subsequent years, Markus studied the early history of Christianity as a force in the social and political history of ancient Rome.
 His first monograph, Saeculum: History and Society in the Theology of Saint Augustine (1970), saw Augustine as a dissenter from the triumphalism of the post-Constantinian Christianity.
 In his Christianity in the Roman World (1974), Markus subjected the social and cultural history of Christianity to further study, and examined how it came to be the state religion of the Roman Empire.
 Markus argued that the growth of Christianity was largely achieved through its gradual incorporation of classical values, which made it more acceptable to Roman elites.